A Human-Centric Framework for Data Attribution in Large Language Models: The Current LLM Ecosystem: Creators, Distributors and Recipients of Data

 \section{The Current LLM Ecosystem: Creators, Distributors and Recipients of Data}

-We consider the \textit{LLM data ecosystem} as the set of main stakeholders who directly or indirectly participate in LLM service development and use.
-The diversity of their goals and options to achieve them is discussed in \cref{sec:stakeholders}.
-Historically, the relations between data economy stakeholders have been mediated by legal and professional norms such as copyright, plagiarism and authorship, which we assume the reader to be broadly familiar with.
+We consider the \textit{LLM data ecosystem} as the set of main stakeholders who directly or indirectly participate in LLM service development and use (\cref{sec:stakeholders}).
+Historically, the relations between them have been mediated by legal and professional norms such as copyright, plagiarism and authorship, which we assume the reader to be broadly familiar with.
 For reference, we outline them in~\cref{sec:concepts}.
 We then summarize how this data ecosystem and its norms were disrupted when LLMs became a new information distribution channel (\ref{sec:ecosystem-disruptions}).
 Finally, we outline what role data attribution research could play in the re-negotiation of stakeholder roles for a sustainable data economy.